Meet Our Research Staff

 Project Coordinator/Behavioral Health Specialist

 Cheri Williams, LPC, is the Project Coordinator and Behavioral Health Specialist on the NIH-funded CHOICES-TEEN study and a professional affiliate of the Health Behavior Research and Training Institute (HBRT).
 Previously, she was the Houston-based Project Coordinator for the NIH-funded Choices4Health R01 study (PI: Mary Velasquez, Ph.D.
 Director of the Health Behavior Research and Training Institute at the University of Texas at Austin).
 She earned her master’s in counseling from Louisiana Tech University and is a Licensed Professional Counselor.
 Ms. Williams is responsible for the implementation, coordination, and administration of the CHOICES-TEEN research project in partnership with Harris County Juvenile Probation, providing extensive training, coaching, and procedural guidance for all staff.
-Equipped with over 12 years of experience in the field of behavioral and mental health, Ms. Williams also conducts clinical assessments and delivers a motivational interviewing-based intervention to participants involved in the study.
+Equipped with over 12 years of experience in behavioral and mental health, Ms. Williams also conducts clinical assessments and delivers a motivational interviewing-based intervention to participants involved in the study.
 Before joining the Baylor IMPACT Lab - Houston and the HBRT family, Ms. Williams used her clinical skills to provide outpatient counseling services and case management to students and their parents in an elementary school setting for a national nonprofit.
 She has also worked with victims of trauma and abuse and helped rehouse military veterans dealing with homelessness.
-One of Ms. Williams’ professional goals is to help destigmatize mental illness and treatment services, especially in the African American community.
+One of Ms. Williams’ professional goals is to help destigmatize mental illness and treatment services, especially in the African-American community.

-Leslie Sirrianni, LCSW, is Training Coordinator at the University of Texas at Austin Health Behavior Research and Training Institute (HBRT).
+Leslie Sirrianni, LCSW, is the Training Coordinator at the University of Texas at Austin Health Behavior Research and Training Institute (HBRT).
 A member of the international Motivational Interviewing Network of Trainers (MINT), Ms. Sirrianni earned her MSSW degree from UT Austin and is a Licensed Clinical Social Worker (LCSW).
 She works with HBRT senior trainers to coordinate and deliver MI training, coaching, coding, and supervision to clinicians, human service providers, and program staff from diverse work settings.
 She was a member of the clinical team on HBRT's recently completed NIDA-funded Traumatic Injury Prevention R01 study (PI: Dr. Velasquez and Dr. Craig A. Field).
-Before joining HBRT, she was program manager and clinical therapist delivering interventions in support of the NIMH-funded study, “Telehealth Problem-solving Therapy for Depressed Homebound Older Adults”(PI: Dr. Namkee Choi).
+Before joining HBRT, she was a program manager and clinical therapist delivering interventions in support of the NIMH-funded study, “Telehealth Problem-solving Therapy for Depressed Homebound Older Adults”(PI: Dr. Namkee Choi).
 She also has provided direct counseling services to homebound older adults through the Counseling Services Department of Family Eldercare, a local nonprofit service organization, and is a long-time CASA volunteer.

 Behavioral Health Specialist

 Patricia Fiess, LMSW, is a Behavioral Health Specialist for the CHOICES-TEEN Efficacy Study.
-Patricia also works as a Youth Service Specialist with Harris County at Goose Creek CISD, and prior to this worked for 6 years as an Academic and Behavioral Paraprofessional with Deer Park ISD.
+Patricia also works as a Youth Service Specialist with Harris County at Goose Creek CISD, and before this worked for 6 years as an Academic and Behavioral Paraprofessional with Deer Park ISD.
 Patricia received her MSW from Baylor University’s Diana R. Garland School of Social Work in 2021, and her Bachelor’s Degree in Behavioral Sciences from the University of Houston- Clear Lake in 2019.

 Research Associate and Technology Expert

 Kyndal Hammock, BSW, is a research associate at Baylor University on the NIH-funded CHOICES-TEEN R01 study, with a specific focus on intervention technology development (CIAS 3.0 developed by Dr. Ondersma) and data management technology support (e.g., RedCAP, ACASI).
 Ms. Hammock was previously a research associate at the Health Behavior Research and Training Institute (HBRT), where she was responsible for coding, data management, and team training to support the development and testing of the multiple-behavior C4H intervention adapted for tablet delivery using CIAS software.
 She also produced the short psycho-educational prevention animations incorporated throughout the tablet intervention.
-She has also assisted the research team with environmental scans and literature reviews, and provides graphic design and production support for project reports and resources.
+She has also assisted the research team with environmental scans and literature reviews and provides graphic design and production support for project reports and resources.
 With a BSW and BA in Psychology from Auburn University (2016), Ms. Hammock has clinical experience working with low-income maternity patients in rural public health clinics in Alabama; she is passionate about health promotion and prevention efforts within underserved and at-risk populations.